Where are these global internship opportunities?

 If I am selected, will I be guaranteed an internship position?

-No/Very likely.
-While Gordon’s Selection Committee works to present the best candidates to the hosting organizations, whether Gordon’s candidates will be accepted by those organizations depends on how they perform throughout the organizations’ screening process and how much competition there will be for internship opportunities at those organizations.
+No. While Gordon’s Selection Committee works to present the best candidates to the hosting organizations, whether Gordon’s candidates will be accepted by those organizations depends on how well they perform throughout the organizations’ screening process and how much competition there will be for internship opportunities at those organizations.
 However, as Gordon’s candidates have already gone through a rigorous vetting process, the probability of their being accepted by the hosting organizations is quite high.